thorlabsDev/rpc-benchmark/README.md

 # Solana RPC Benchmark Tool

-This GoLang-built tool is designed to transmit multiple RPC transactions to a specified Solana RPC endpoint.
-Its core purpose is to assess the transaction throughput, enabling users to determine the maximum Transactions Per Second (TPS) that an RPC can handle.
+This GoLang-built tool is designed to transmit multiple RPC transactions to a specified Solana RPC endpoint, primarily to evaluate rate limits and response times.
+The tool helps users understand how quickly an RPC endpoint can accept and respond to requests, thereby shedding light on the endpoint's capacity and robustness under various loads.
+It is crucial for identifying potential bottlenecks and optimizing system responsiveness, focusing specifically on rate limits and response times rather than full transaction confirmation metrics.

+## Disclaimer:
+This tool is intended for diagnostic purposes only and should not be used as the sole basis for performance metrics of any RPC infrastructure.
+It focuses on assessing the initial handling of transactions rather than full transaction confirmation, and does not provide a complete picture of the endpoint's capabilities.
+It is not suitable for comparative performance analysis against other RPC services or for promotional purposes.

 ## Download
 -   [Get the latest version of the tool](https://github.com/thorlabsDev/rpc-bencmark/releases)